thosgood/this-weeks-finds/markdown/201-250/week207.md

 > outside region apart from three conserved quantities: the mass, the
 > angular momentum, and the electric charge.
 >
-> This loss of information wasn\'t a problem in the classical theory.
+> This loss of information wasn't a problem in the classical theory.
 A
 > classical black hole would last for ever, and the information could be
 > thought of as preserved inside it, but just not very accessible.
 > However, the situation changed when I discovered that quantum effects